OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 ```
 ##### Sample Implementation - Storage

 When providing integrity on the storage itself.
-You can either create an HMAC over a given key-value pair as for the Android `SharedPreferences` or you can create an HMAC over a complete file provided by the filesystem.
+You can either create an HMAC over a given key-value pair as for the Android `SharedPreferences` or you can create an HMAC over a complete file provided by the file system.

-When using an HMAC, you can either use a bouncy castle implementation to HMAC the given content or the AndroidKeyStore and then verify the HMAC later on: There are a few steps to take care of.
+When using an HMAC, you can [either use a bouncy castle implementation or the AndroidKeyStore to HMAC the given content](http://cseweb.ucsd.edu/~mihir/papers/oem.html "Authenticated Encryption: Relations among notions and analysis of the generic composition paradigm").
-In case of the need for encryption.
-Please make sure that you encrypt and then HMAC as described in [2].

 When generating an HMAC with BouncyCastle: